Ontario Projects Update, October 2017

-Large 100% owned property position covering 15 square kilometers of prospective geology located between both past and current gold producers and within the influence of the Porcupine-Destor Deformation Zone and Pipestone Fault.
+- Large 100% owned property position covering 3.4 square kilometers (21 mining claims) of prospective geology located between both past and current gold producers and within the influence of the Porcupine-Destor Deformation Zone and Pipestone Fault.

-Constantine drilling in 2011 identified several new zones of high grade gold mineralization and key alteration in the immediate Croesus mine environment (e.g. 18.79 g/t gold over 4.10 meters, 18.03 g/t gold over 1.24 meters, 11.87 g/t gold over 1.34 meters and 43.00 g/t gold over 0.22 meters) as well as the greater Croesus property and neighbouring Four Corners property which shares many geological similarities which classic Archean gold systems (see news release for details).
+- Constantine drilling in 2011 identified several new zones of high grade gold mineralization and key alteration in the immediate Croesus mine environment (e.g. 18.79 g/t gold over 4.10 meters, 18.03 g/t gold over 1.24 meters, 11.87 g/t gold over 1.34 meters and 43.00 g/t gold over 0.22 meters) as well as the greater Croesus property which shares many geological similarities which classic Archean gold systems (see news release for details).
 New shallow drill ready Croesus-type vein target identified.

-"The presence of a sizeable mineral system on our doorstep highlights the gold endowment within the immediate vicinity that, in combination with the new drill results, reinforces Constantine's conviction that the Munro-Croesus Gold Project has excellent potential for a major gold discovery.
-The Project is expected to figure prominently in the Company's future exploration plans and we look forward to continue building on this important asset." - Garfield MacVeigh, President & CEO
+"The presence of a sizeable mineral system on our doorstep highlights the gold endowment within the immediate vicinity that, in combination with the new drill results, reinforces Constantine's conviction that the Munro-Croesus Gold Project has excellent potential for a major gold discovery. " - Garfield MacVeigh, President & CEO

-The Croesus and Four Corners properties, collectively the Munro-Croesus Project, are located approximately 75 kilometers east of Timmins, Ontario along Highway 101.
+The Croesus property is located approximately 75 kilometers east of Timmins, Ontario along Highway 101.
 The Project is situated within the west-central part of the prolific Abitibi Greenstone Belt, host to many world-class gold, VMS, and Ni-Cu-PGE deposits.
 The main structural feature in the region is the Porcupine-Destor Deformation Zone that extends for approximately 200 kilometers from Destor (Quebec) to Timmins (Ontario) and has an area of influence up to 10 kilometers wide.
 In the region of the Munro-Croesus Project, the Destor Porcupine Fault exhibits a large-scale flexure or bend associated with two major splays referred to as the Pipestone (or Contact) Fault and the Munro Fault.
 Over 110 million ounces of gold have been produced along the Porcupine-Destor Deformation Zone.

 * As reported in the 60th Annual Report of the Ontario Department of Mines, Geology of Munro Township, J. Satterly Vol. LX, Part VIII, 1951.